logo

 Why the Case Matters

-Fetty's original conviction stemmed from his arrest with more than 500 grams of cocaine and thousands of dollars in cash.
+Fetty Wap's original conviction stemmed from his arrest with more than 500 grams of cocaine and thousands of dollars in cash.
 At the time, prosecutors described the case as part of a larger drug trafficking operation, making his six-year sentence a sobering fall from stardom.

+At the time, the conviction marked a steep fall from stardom for the rapper.
 However, the court's decision to allow an early release suggests confidence in his conduct while incarcerated and his ability to comply with the law moving forward.

 Fetty Wap attends the 2019 MTV Video Music Awards at Prudential Center in Newark, New Jersey on August 26. | Source: Getty Images